Installation

 Upgrading

-opentraces upgrade
+opentraces setup upgrade

 pip install --upgrade opentraces